grommunio/grommunio-documentation/admin/administration.rst

 - Address: Address of the domain
 - Administrator: Administrator of the domain
 - Telephone: Hotline for problems
-- Homeserver: The server, on which the domain's data is stored
+- Homeserver: The server on which the domain's data is stored
 - Create domain admin role: Creates a role for users, who will be admins for this domain
 - Create grommunio-chat team: Creates a new grommunio-chat team for this domain.
 If you want users of this domain to be able to log into grommunio-chat, this has to be checked.